Gastroenterology Jobs in 2023

 A shortage of gastroenterology physicians and other factors have led to high average salaries for gastroenterologists.

-The Merritt Hawkins’ 2021 Review of Physician and Advanced Practitioner Recruiting Incentives reported that, despite the drop in overall demand caused by the pandemic, the average starting salary for gastroenterologists was $453,000 in 2020/2021, with a high of $750,000.
-The report also estimated gastroenterologists generate nearly $3 million in hospital revenue.
+The Merritt Hawkins’ 2022 Review of Physician and Advanced Practitioner Recruiting Incentives reported that, despite the drop in overall demand caused by the pandemic, the average starting salary for gastroenterologists was $486,000 in 2021/2022, with a high of $600,000, also estimating that gastroenterologists generate nearly $3 million in hospital revenue.
+The report also indicates that gastroenterology ranks number one in absolute demand among all provider specialties.

 Locum tenens gastroenterologists can also earn an excellent income.
 Staff Care recruiters report that many locum gastroenterology jobs offer regular Monday-to-Friday schedules, with pay as high as $305 an hour, including housing and travel reimbursements.